-- certainty over rights to use the related services enabled by the meter, including the ability to prioritise commands sent to the meter; - arrangements to prevent inefficient replacement of meters both when consumers switch retailers, and when retailers can elect to be responsible for small customer metering sites in Victoria; and - arrangements for the transfer from distribution businesses to retailers of existing contracts for meter provider and meter data provider services.57
+- arrangements for open access and common communication standards, including the basis for charging for access, to promote competition and innovation in related services that does not depend on meter ownership; - certainty over rights to use the related services enabled by the meter, including the ability to prioritise commands sent to the meter; - arrangements to prevent inefficient replacement of meters both when consumers switch retailers, and when retailers can elect to be responsible for small customer metering sites in Victoria; and - arrangements for the transfer from distribution businesses to retailers of existing contracts for meter provider and meter data provider services.73

 Because current arrangements lack these features, allowing the existing derogation to lapse and relying on existing frameworks would be likely to result in inefficient outcomes.
-It would be unlikely to achieve very much in the way of better third party access to AMI meters or more competitive provision of meters and related services.
-It would be likely to result in uncertainty about the ability of existing systems and processes to accommodate a change in responsible person, creating costs and additional risks.
+It would be unlikely to achieve significantly better third party access to AMI meters or more competitive provision of meters and related services.74 It would be likely to result in uncertainty about the ability of existing systems and processes to accommodate a change in responsible person, creating costs and additional risks.